Chief Executive Officer

 Catherine Anderson-Cruickshank, LCSW

-Catherine is a Program Director, providing clinical and programmatic oversight of three Community Schools, including PS/IS 165, PS/IS 284, and PS 298, in Brooklyn.
+Catherine is a Program Director, overseeing several Community Schools in Brooklyn and Harlem, including PS 165, PS 284, PS 298, and PS 194, as well as a DYCD school-based community center, the Beacon Program.
+She provides clinical and administrative supervision to program Directors and staff at each school, supporting partnerships and collaborating with the school community.
 She has extensive experience in academic, court-based, and clinical settings, serving vulnerable children, adults, and families.
-She has engaged in direct practice, staff, and program management, most recently as an Administrative Supervisor in therapeutic foster care.
-As a lecturer, Catherine teaches advanced level courses in various reputable Universities and MSW programs.
+She has engaged in direct practice, staff, and program management, most recently as an Administrative Supervisor in therapeutic foster care, and previously as a court-based social worker.
+She began her career as a Program Coordinator in a Brooklyn high school.
+As a lecturer, Catherine teaches advanced level social work practice and policy courses at various reputable Universities and MSW programs.
 Catherine has a Master’s Degree in Social Work and a Bachelor of Arts in Psychology from Adelphi University.

 Jasmin Berrios, LCSW, CLC